-I have a penchant for society’s misfits and get fierce over human rights, mental health, equality and animal exploitation.
-I’m an ocean lover and I surf, sail, swim and dive.
+I get fierce over human rights, mental health, equality, and animal exploitation.
+I’m an ocean lover and I surf, sail, swim, kayak and dive.
 I love art, the macabre, exploring religions, spirituality, politics and subcultures.

 Over the following year I went on an incredible journey around the world.
-I walked The Inca Trail, reaching Macchu Pichu; dived with Tiger sharks in South Africa and Carribean Reef sharks in Belize’s Blue Hole; stared face to face with a Great White Shark; jumped off tall things in New Zealand; hang-glided across Abel Tasman; reached Everest Base Camp in Tibet; hung out with South Africa’s Xhosa people, Australia’s Aboriginal community, New Zealand’s Maoris, Lake Titicaca’s oldest community & Tibetan Monks; mountain biked Bolivia’s Death Road; did fire limbo in Thailand; A Full Moon Party in Koh Phangan; kayaked in Halong Bay; surfed in Bali, Jeffrey’s Bay South Africa, Raglan New Zealand, The Great Ocean Road Australia; volcano trekked across Java, starved myself and shit myself at a detox centre in Phuket; sailed the Whitsundays; fed crocs in Australia’s Northern Territory; Salsa danced in Guatemala; did a toboggan run down the Great Wall of China; rock climbed and abseiled down waterfalls in Bolivia & Costa Rica, and I saw elephants, lions, kangaroos, parrots, crocodiles, koalas, caiman, monkeys, zebra, tarantulas, toucans, orang-utans, Komodo dragons and piranhas in the wild.
+I walked The Inca Trail, reaching Macchu Pichu; dived with Tiger sharks in South Africa and Caribbean Reef sharks in Belize’s Blue Hole; stared face to face with a Great White Shark; jumped off tall things in New Zealand; hang-glided across Abel Tasman; reached Everest Base Camp in Tibet; hung out with South Africa’s Xhosa people, Australia’s Aboriginal community, New Zealand’s Maoris, Lake Titicaca’s oldest community & Tibetan Monks; mountain biked Bolivia’s Death Road; did fire limbo in Thailand; A Full Moon Party in Koh Phangan; kayaked in Halong Bay; surfed in Bali, Jeffrey’s Bay South Africa, Raglan New Zealand, The Great Ocean Road Australia; volcano trekked across Java, starved myself and shit myself at a detox centre in Phuket; sailed the Whitsundays; went spear fishing in Australia’s Northern Territory; Salsa danced in Guatemala; did a toboggan run down the Great Wall of China; rock climbed and abseiled down waterfalls in Bolivia & Costa Rica, and I saw elephants, lions, kangaroos, parrots, crocodiles, koalas, caiman, monkeys, zebra, tarantulas, toucans, orangutans, Komodo dragons and piranhas in the wild.

 Next stop Central America, Costa Rica and Nicaragua.
-I worked as a Communications Officer and Photographer, supporting an NGO and their community projects.
+From May 2015 I worked as a Communications Officer and Photographer, supporting an NGO and their community projects.
 I was all set to move on and travel down through Panama, Colombia and Ecuador when the Universe had other ideas.
 My bag, my tools were snatched, taking so much content and robbing me of my travelling, freelancing lifestyle.